 Daintree Rainforest

-This is the world’s oldest rainforest, and another World Heritage site in Queensland.
-This area is incredibly diverse in life, home to 30% of Australia’s frog and reptile species, 65% of the country’s butterfly and bat species, and 18% of all Australian bird species.
-The Daintree is home to multiple dangerous plants and animals, but there are plenty of safe ways to enjoy the natural beauty.
+The Daintree is widely regarded as one of the world’s oldest rainforests and is another World Heritage-listed site in Queensland.
+The area is extremely diverse and is home to a large share of Australia’s frog and reptile species, butterfly and bat species, and many Australian bird species.
+While there are dangerous plants and animals in the region, there are many safe ways to experience its natural beauty.

 Main Industries